i05nagai/memorandum/language/english_speaking.md

 * timer
     * timer goes off
 * go
+    * go south
+        * if a situation, organization, or set of standards goes south, it becomes very bad altough it was once very good
+        * it seems like all our moral standards have just gone south
     * go with someone's gut
         * You could have very clear logical reasons for making a decision, but something is holding you back.
 Going with your gut is bypassing logic and trusting your instincts, without knowing why
         * trust one’s instincts and feelings when making a decision